splunk/qbec/site/content/userguide/usage/authoring.md

 It is valid for a component to return an empty set of objects if runtime parameters determine that nothing should be installed for a specific target environment.

-## Using helm charts
+## Using helm charts and external data sources

-You can use existing helm charts as a basis for loading a component.
-In this case, you would create a jsonnet file that uses the [expandHelmTemplate](../../../reference/jsonnet-native-funcs/#expandhelmtemplate) native function that qbec exposes.
-This function loads the objects returned by the helm chart and allows you to patch them with jsonnet before returning them for qbec processing.
+qbec provides integration to run external commands and consume their output in jsonnet code.
+See the [Jsonnet data importer](../../../reference/jsonnet-external-data) for more information on how this works.

+Note that the [expandHelmTemplate](../../../reference/jsonnet-native-funcs/#expandhelmtemplate) native function is now deprecated in favor of the data importer mechanism.

 ## Using other jsonnet libraries